 Top twenty biggest tech companies by revenue

-Here is the rating of the top twenty largest technology firms by their profits.
-This list pretty much differs from the one presented above.
+Here is the rating of the top twenty largest technology firms by their average annual revenue.
+This list is quite different from the one presented above.

-See also the list of the most profitable companies in the world.
+See also the list of the largest companies in the world by revenue.

 Top twenty biggest tech companies by employee number